 - Merge horizontally

-The Merge button will be grayed out unless you have at least two cells selected and you won’t be able to access the merge menu until you choose at least two or more individual cells, or one merged cell.
+The Merge button will be grayed out unless you have at least two cells selected, and you won’t be able to access the merge menu until you choose at least two or more individual cells or one merged cell.

 You can also merge selected cells by clicking the Format tab at the top of the window, choosing the Merge cells option, then selecting the desired type of merge.

 A quick way that you can unmerge cells and remove all of the formatting applied to those cells is to use the Clear formatting option at the bottom of the Format tab at the top of the window.
 You can also perform this action with the Ctrl + \ keyboard shortcut.
-Note that if you have your entire Google Sheet selected then using the “Clear formatting” command will remove all of the formattings that you have applied to every cell in your worksheet.
+Note that if you have your entire Google Sheet selected, then using the “Clear formatting” command will remove all of the formatting that you have applied to every cell in your worksheet.

 - How to merge cells in Google Sheets